Rayla: Book Two: Sky (2019)

-Book 3: Sun (2019)
+Book Three: Sun (2019)

-Rayla reveals that Sol Regem is the former King of the Dragons, left a bitter and hostile shadow of himself after being blinded during the wars between humans and magical creatures.
-The trio attempt to sneak past the ancient dragon, but Zym's fearful whimpers expose their presence.
+Rayla reveals that Sol Regem is the former King of the Dragons, left a bitter and hostile shadow of his former self after being left blind during the wars between humans and magical creatures but not before putting an end to the first dark mage Ziard.
+The trio attempts to sneak past the ancient dragon, but Zym's fearful whimpers expose their presence.
 Rayla reluctantly attempts to convince Sol Regem to let them pass, but the attempt fails when the dragon detects dark magic on Callum.
-The trio manage to outwit Sol Regem and finally make it into Xadia.
+The trio manages to outwit Sol Regem and finally make it into Xadia.

 Rayla, Callum, and Zym travel through Xadia, and the two teenagers grow noticeably closer.
 However, when they reach Rayla's birthplace, the Silvergrove, Rayla is devastated to learn that she has been made a "ghost", a magically cursed outcast, for abandoning her mission of assassination.
-They manage to make contact with Ethari, Runaan's husband, who gives them animal mounts in order to reach Queen Zubeia, Zym's mother, more quickly.
+They manage to make contact with Ethari, Runaan's husband, who gives them animal mounts to reach Queen Zubeia, Zym's mother, more quickly.
 They soon encounter a rogue Skywing elf named Nyx, who offers to guide the trio through the dangerous Midnight Desert.
-While the group takes a rest in the oasis, Rayla's grief over her banishment boils over, causing Callum to comfort her by giving a number of compliments.
-Unfortunately, Rayla mistakes the compliments for advances and kisses Callum, who in his surprise, accidentally rejects Rayla, angering her.
+While the group takes a rest in the oasis, Rayla's grief over her banishment boils over, causing Callum to comfort her by giving several compliments.
+Unfortunately, Rayla mistakes the compliments for advances and kisses Callum, who to his surprise, accidentally rejects Rayla, angering her.
 The pair then discover that Nyx has stolen Zym.
 Rayla and Callum pursue Nyx, retrieve Zym from her and Rayla saves the Skywing elf from Soulfang serpents; cobra-like snakes which drain people's souls.
-Callum compliments Rayla for her courage, calling her a hero, and soon is lost staring into her eyes and kisses her.
+Callum compliments Rayla for her courage, calling her a hero, and kisses her.
 He then realizes he has gone too far and tries to move away, but Rayla forces him to kiss which he surrenders to happily, beginning their relationship.